von Mises-Fisher distributions and their statistical divergence: Measuring the -divergence of an obtained distribution from a reference distribution

 We define the squared-Hellinger distance as

 with \cref{fDIV:EQ-HD} being the more convenient definition to work with.
 We observe that the squared-Hellinger distance relates to the Rényi class of measures via the equality relation

 as per \citet{vanErven}, which is also interpretable as twice the negative logarithm of the Bhattacharrya coefficient.
-The Bhattacharrya coefficient is an approximate measure of the amount of overlap between two probability distributions, such that when the obtained and reference distributions are close (i.e., they have similar concentration and mean directions) then the squared-Hellinger distance will be small in absolute value, as is expected.
+The Bhattacharyya coefficient is an approximate measure of the amount of overlap between two probability distributions, such that when the obtained and reference distributions are close (i.e., they have a similar concentration and mean direction) then the squared-Hellinger distance is small in absolute value, as is to be expected.